 Passing the U.S. Bar Exam is about your competency to practice law, and knowledge of the law with all its nuances and complexities; being able to deal with people from all walks of life.
 Those are the key ingredients of a successful attorney.

 That being said, the New York Bar Exam was difficult.
 There were hundreds of students packed in my particular exam center in Albany, New York.
 A mixture of international and domestic JD candidates.
 Security was tight, ensuring fairness and equality.

 The first day comprised of the Multistate Performance Test (MPT) and Multistate Essay Exam (MEE).
 A number of examinees found that it took them longer than the allotted 90 minutes to complete the persuasive brief.
 And many examinees found the uncommon task to be especially tricky.
 Taking the MPT is about preparing for the unknown.

 On the whole, the issues tested on the essays were slightly more challenging those on the February 2018 exam.
 The Examiners certainly favored the MBE subjects on the essays this time around, continuing the trend from February 2018.

 The second day was the Multistate Bar Exam (MBE).
 The crucial day of 200 multiple-choice questions.
 It was difficult to sleep; I had a restless night.
 I knew I had revised constant amounts, but knew it was impossible to remember everything.
 I had to trust my preparation.

 It was an exhausting day.
-The proctors constantly walking down the centre, the clock ticking away, all heads down into complex fact patterns, spending no more than 1.8 minutes per question.
-I had prepared well with BARBRI International, having spent numerous amounts practicing MBE questions for an entire 10 months.
+The proctors constantly walking down the center, the clock ticking away, all heads down into complex fact patterns, spending no more than 1.8 minutes per question.
+I had prepared well with BARBRI Extended U.S. Bar Prep, having spent numerous amounts practicing MBE questions for an entire 10 months.
 I was disciplined and kept within the time limits.